On some special classes of contact $B_0$-VPG graphs: Conclusions and Future work

 \section{Conclusions and Future work}

 In this paper, we considered some special graph classes, namely chordal graphs, tree-cographs, $P_4$-tidy graphs and $P_5$-free graphs.
-We gave a characterization by minimal forbidden induced subgraphs of those graphs from these families that are contact $B_0$-VPG.
-Moreover, we presented a polynomial-time algorithm for recognizing chordal contact $B_0$-VPG graphs based on our characterization.
-Notice that for the other graph classes considered here, the characterization immediately yields a polynomial-time recognition algorithm.
+We gave a characterisation by minimal forbidden induced subgraphs of those graphs from these families that are contact $B_0$-VPG.
+Moreover, we presented a polynomial-time algorithm for recognising chordal contact $B_0$-VPG graphs based on our characterisation.
+Notice that for the other graph classes considered here, the characterisation immediately yields a polynomial-time recognition algorithm.

-In order to get a better understanding of the structure of general contact $B_0$-VPG graphs, one way could be to find further characterizations by forbidden induced subgraphs of contact $B_0$-VPG graphs within other interesting classes.
-Since classical graph problems are difficult in contact $B_0$-VPG graphs (see for instance \cite{DENIZ}), these further insights in their structure may lead to good approximation algorithms for these problems.
+In order to get a better understanding of the structure of general contact $B_0$-VPG graphs, one way could be to find further characterisations by forbidden induced subgraphs of contact $B_0$-VPG graphs within other interesting classes.
+Since classical graph problems are difficult in contact $B_0$-VPG graphs (see for instance~\cite{D-G-M-R-cpg}), these further insights in their structure may lead to good approximation algorithms for these problems.